-IN RESPECT OF AN ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 29, 2021
+IN RESPECT OF AN ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 28, 2022

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of The Western Investment Company of Canada Limited (the "Corporation" or "Western") will be held at the offices of Burstall LLP, located at Suite 1600, 333 - 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, on Tuesday, June 29, 2021 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of The Western Investment Company of Canada Limited (the "Corporation" or "Western") will be held at the offices of DS Lawyers Canada LLP, located at Suite 800, 333 - 7th Avenue SW, Calgary, Alberta, T2P 2Z1, Canada, on Tuesday, June 28, 2022 at 8:00 a.m.
 (Calgary time) for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2020 together with the auditors' report thereon; - 2. to fix the number of directors to be elected at the Meeting at six (6); - 3. to elect the directors of the Corporation to hold office until the next annual meeting of Shareholders; - 4. to appoint PricewaterhouseCoopers LLP as auditors for the Corporation to hold office until the next annual meeting of Shareholders and to authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to pass a resolution in the form included in the management information circular dated May 28, 2021 (the "Information Circular") accompanying this Notice of Annual General Meeting of Shareholders (this "Notice of Meeting") approving the Corporation's stock option plan; and - 6. to transact such other business as may properly come before the Meeting.
+- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2021 together with the auditors' report thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect the directors of the Corporation to hold office until the next annual meeting of Shareholders; - 4. to appoint PricewaterhouseCoopers LLP as auditors for the Corporation to hold office until the next annual meeting of Shareholders and to authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to pass a resolution in the form included in the management information circular dated May 26, 2022 (the "Information Circular") accompanying this Notice of Annual General and Special Meeting of Shareholders (this "Notice of Meeting") approving the Corporation's stock option plan; and - 6. to transact such other business as may properly come before the Meeting.